vkakerbeck/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 explaining it.

 To train the agents within the Ball Balance environment, we will be using the Python package.
-We have provided a convenient command called `mlagents-learn` which accepts arguments used to configure both training and inference phases.
+We have provided a convenient command called `mlagentsdev-learn` which accepts arguments used to configure both training and inference phases.

 We can use `run_id` to identify the experiment and create a folder where the